Paying for college but don't qualify for a federal student loan? Take a moment to consider all of your potential loan

 If you have built up equity in your home over the years, you may be able to tap that to finance a college education.
 A cash-out refinance replaces your current mortgage with a new, larger mortgage, and pays you the difference as a lump sum.
 If your home has increased in value, you may qualify to borrow quite a bit more than you owe.

 However, it’s important to look at the whole financial impact of refinancing.
 Consider the closing costs, for instance.
 It’s also important to decide whether to start fresh with a new 30-year mortgage, which will push out the date when your home is fully paid off, or to take a shorter loan that keeps your pay-off date the same, but may result in higher monthly payments.

 Cash-out refinances have one big drawback for financing college: You get all the money up front, and must pay interest on it from day one, even though you won't need to pay for four years of college all at once.

 Most borrowers are aware that they have the opportunity to borrow against the value of their home.
 Less well known are securities based loans (“SBLs”) which use eligible securities as collateral for a loan.

 Interest rates for SBLs tend to be competitive, higher than mortgage rates but lower than student loans or second mortgages.
 SBLs are revolving credit lines so you can draw on them as needed for tuition payments.

 SBL borrowers also enjoy payment flexibility.
-For instance, borrowers can choose to start with interest-only payments and pay off the loan principal after the child finishes college, or tie their principal payments to cash flow events such as bonuses.
+For instance, borrowers may be able to choose to start with interest-only payments and pay off the loan principal after the child finishes college, or tie their principal payments to cash flow events such as bonuses.
 Borrowers of course should carefully consider the costs involved with loans; for example, some SBLs require a prepayment fee to pay off principal early.

 SBLs also offer a simple application process, without the lengthy paperwork required for student loans and mortgages.
 Also unlike student loans, which are generally recorded on credit reports, SBLs are not typically reported to credit bureaus.